shekharbiswas/DA/Project1/README.md

 Use this workpace to complete the project.

-The SQL script (StageTableLoad.sql) that will create a "proj_stg" table with all the data from the excel workbook so you don't have to import the excel file into the workspace.
+The SQL script (StageTableLoad.sql) that will create a "proj_stg" table with all the data from the excel workbook ( no need to import the excel file into the workspace).
-From the "proj_stg" table, you will be responsible for creating an ETL SQL script.
+From the "proj_stg" table, creating an ETL SQL script.

-Now, click the below button to load the StageTableLoad.sql to the postgres database for the project.